 As a trained psychologist with research and consulting expertise related to diversity and inclusion, Cornell University Professor Lisa Nishii is uniquely positioned to help course participants understand the complex dynamics underlying diversity challenges and opportunities within organizations.

-Symposium sessions feature three days of live, highly interactive virtual Zoom sessions to explore today’s most pressing topics.
-The Diversity, Equity, and Inclusion Symposium offers you a unique opportunity to engage in real-time conversations with peers and experts from the Cornell community and beyond.
+Symposium sessions feature two days of live, highly interactive virtual Zoom sessions to explore today's most pressing topics.
+The Workplace Belonging Symposium offers you a unique opportunity to engage in real-time conversations with peers and experts from the Cornell community and beyond.
 Using the context of your own experiences, you will take part in reflections and small-group discussions to build on the skills and knowledge you have gained from your courses.

 All sessions are held on Zoom.